JS Series: Using Atomics to Handle Concurrent Writes from Workers

 Take another look at the lock() method above.
 If this.#waitIfLocked() is reached, it must mean that this.#tryGetLock() returned false due to the state already being Mutex.#LOCKED.
 But that does not mean that it is still locked by the time Atomics.wait() is called.
 If it gets unlocked in between, Atomics.wait(.., Mutex.#LOCKED) will return "not-equal" and execution will continue into the next iteration of the loop.
 Otherwise, if it is still locked, it returns "ok" and goes to sleep.

 Now, imagine there are agents that have been put in the wait queue while waiting for the lock to be released.
-In between the first agent in the queue (potentially the one who has waited the longest) being notified of the state change, and calling this.#tryGetLock(), another agent might just have called lock(), and thus manages to acquire it before everyone else in the queue.
-This causes the first agent to reenter the queue.
+In between the first agent in the queue (potentially the one who has waited the longest) being notified of the state change, and calling this.#tryGetLock() again, another agent might just have called lock(), and thus manages to acquire it before everyone else in the queue.
+This causes the first agent to go back to sleep and reenter the queue.
 In that sense, this mutex implementation does not treat agents' requests for the lock fairly.

 Atomics.wait() also has a fourth parameter timeout for specifying how many milliseconds to wait until waking up in case it has not yet been notified, at which point it returns "timed-out" and continues execution (the default value is Infinity).